Greatness cannot be obtained; it is already within us. We simply must strip away the Ego and stand naked in our power. – James McCrae

 James, the president of the club, wishes to extend his support by saying that it’s okay to be weird.
 Here’s why:

 - There is no such thing as normal.
 When we chase the normal, we lose sight of the natural.
-Our normal is whatever comes natural to each person.
+Our normal is whatever comes naturally to each person.

 - What makes you weird makes you memorable.
 When we conform to society’s standards, results will be mediocre.
 People will remember you for doing the thing only you can do.
 The more different – the more you – the more memorable.